Tin Can Island Port

-Tin Can Island Port handles various types of cargo including liquid bulk, dry cargo, containerised cargo, RORO and breakbulk at its 12 berths with a length of 1,358 metres and a longitudinal depth of 7 to 11 metres, which can accommodate vessels with a maximum length of 260 metres.
-The Kiri Kiri Lighter Terminal has two berths with a length of 700 metres and a water depth of 4.5 metres.
+Tin Can Island Port handles various types of cargo including liquid bulk, dry cargo, containerised cargo, RORO and breakbulk at its 12 berths with a length of 1,358 m and a longitudinal depth of 7 to 11 m, which can accommodate vessels with a maximum length of 260 m.
+The Kiri Kiri Lighter Terminal has two berths with a length of 700 m and a water depth of 4.5 m.
 It also offers 24-hour pilotage services and a fast turnaround time for vessels.
 The security of the port is ensured by regular patrols by the Marine Police and the Nigerian Navy at the anchorages, oil jetties and buoys.

 The main storage terminal has one of the largest grain silos with a capacity of 28,000 tonnes.
 The grain terminal handles wheat, corn, malt and barley and transports 4,000 tonnes of grain daily.
 It can accommodate ships weighing around 30,000 tonnes and has a facility for packing grain.
 The terminal, which employs around 700 people, has undergone significant infrastructural development.
 It is also directly connected to major highways and industrial centres.

-The terminal covers 60 hectares, including a 25-hectare container yard.
-The total length of the berths is 770 metres with a longitudinal depth of 13 metres.
+The terminal covers 60 ha, including a 25-hectare container yard.
+The total length of the berths is 770 m with a longitudinal depth of 13 m.
 The annual storage capacity is around 20,000 TEU and the terminal has been designed to handle 650,000 TEU annually.
 Fully functional port equipment facilitates port operations.
 The Tin Can Container Terminal has 8 mobile cranes, 15 rubber-tyred gantry cranes, 14 reach stackers, 6 empties handlers, 4 forklifts and 45-yard trailers.
 The terminal has 250 reefer connections and also offers container stowage and de-stowage services.